itm4n/PPLcontrol/README.md

 ## Description

-This tools allows you to list protected processes, get the protection level of a specific process, or set an arbitrary protection level.
-For more information, you can read this blog post: [Debugging Protected Processes](http://192.168.140.131:4000/debugging-protected-processes/).
+This tool allows you to list protected processes, get the protection level of a specific process, or set an arbitrary protection level.
+For more information, you can read this blog post: [Debugging Protected Processes](https://itm4n.github.io/debugging-protected-processes/).

 ## Usage